minio/kes-docs/content/concepts/environment-variables.md

 The KES server requires clients to present their certificate for performing mutual TLS (mTLS).

 The KES server computes an identity from the certificate and compares it to its configured policies.
-The KES server grants the minio server access to only those operations explicitly granted by the policy.
+The KES server grants the MinIO server access to only those operations explicitly granted by the policy.

 ## `MINIO_KMS_KES_KEY_NAME`